lailemon/2023-09-11-git_history/README.md

 -   `push <WHERE> <WHAT>` pushes the history/commits to the remote (WHERE) using the commits from the specified branch (WHAT).
 WHAT = MAIN/MASTER

 -   `pull <WHERE> <WHAT>` pulls/updates the local repo with contents in the remote (WHERE) using the information in the specified branch (WHERE)

+-   `log`: shows the log
+    -   `log --oneline`: shows the log in one line condenced format
+    -   this may open a terminal program called `less` that lets you scroll, hit the letter `Q` to quit this program

+-   `diff`: shows the modification details between local machine and the last commit. e.g., difference between local files and staging area